niharnandala/End-to-End-Customer-Churn-Prediction-Retention-Decision-System/README.md

 **Month-to-month + Fiber optic + tenure under 10 months = 71% churn rate.** 238 active customers sit in this combination right now.
 Of those, 204 have no online security add-on and represent $16,266 in recoverable monthly revenue.
 One $10 per month add-on reduces their churn risk from 65% to 8%.

-**$73,704 every month was lost to internal failures** — bad support attitudes, network reliability issues, pricing gaps.
+**$73,704 every month was lost to internal failures**, bad support attitudes, network reliability issues, pricing gaps.
 That is 48% more than competitor-driven losses.
 The data says fix your own house before worrying about the competition.

 At a conservative 20% retention success rate across five priority segments, the recoverable monthly revenue is **$49,302.**

 ### Why PostgreSQL and not SQLite

 PostgreSQL supports direct Power BI integration via live connection, handles concurrent access, and has stronger query optimization for analytical workloads.
-SQLite is a single-file embedded database — suitable for development, not for a BI tool connection or multi-user access.
+SQLite is a single-file embedded database, suitable for development, not for a BI tool connection or multi-user access.

 ---